pi-bot/pioneers/config/readMe.md

 - **Variant**: English (US)

 Thats it!
 You can now reboot to bring these changes into effect.

+The only other change I made was to change the default background image of the Desktop.
+I did this by going to  *Start > Preferences > Appearance Settings*.
+Then I selected *auror.jpg* from the **Picture** input.

 ## 3 Remote User Interfacing with the Raspberry Pi